GhitaAlexandruCatalin/website/website/versioned_docs/version-fils_en/project/2025/alexandru.ghita2703/index.md

 ### Week 12 - 18 May
 Calibrated the parking stages duration (to make sure the car parks as good as possible), integrated Wi-Fi support and added web interface plan with special parking maneuver detection.
 ### Week 19 - 25 May
+Created the web page and the server on the Pico to control the maneuvres of the car (Start searching, Start parking, Auto parking)

 ## Hardware